SandraKla/ShinySurfer/README.md

-# __ShinySurfer__ Software tool for the Analysis and Visualization of MRI images of the brain
+# __ShinySurfer__: Software tool for the Analysis and Visualization of MRI images of the brain

 <img src="www/example.png" align="center"/>